Fast Variational Block-Sparse Bayesian Learning

-Figure \ref{fig:mainEval}a-\ref{fig:mainEval}c depicts the \gls{nmse} of the algorithms as a function of the signal length $N$, the \gls{snr} and number of iterations.
-We define the number of iterations as the number of times the main loop of the algorithm is repeated, i.e. the amount of times all variables $\hat{\bm{x}}$, $\hat{\bm{\Sigma}}$, $\hat{\lambda}$ and $\hat{\gamma}_1 \cdots \hat{\gamma}_K$ are updated.
-Figure \ref{fig:mainEval}d shows the runtime of the algorithms again as function of the signal length $N$.
-For $N=500$, the proposed method is faster by approximately 2 orders of magnitude compared to the two BSBL variants \cite{zhang2013TSP:BlockSparseSBL} while achieving an \gls{nmse} virtually identical to that of the oracle \gls{mmse} estimator.
-As shown in Figures \ref{fig:mainEval}b and \ref{fig:mainEval}c, an \gls{nmse} almost identical to that of the oracle estimator is achieved already after 3 iterations and over a wide range of \glspl{snr}.
+Figures \ref{fig:mainEval}a-\ref{fig:mainEval}c depict the \gls{nmse} of the algorithms versus the signal length $N$, the \gls{snr} and the number of iterations.
+We define the number of iterations as the number of times the main loop of the algorithm is executed, i.e., all estimates $\hat{\bm{x}}$, $\hat{\bm{\Sigma}}$, $\hat{\lambda}$ and $\hat{\gamma}_i$, $i=1,\dots,K$ are updated.
+Figure \ref{fig:mainEval}d shows the runtime of the algorithms again versus the signal length $N$.
+For $N=500$, the runtime of the \gls{fbsbl} algorithm is approximately 2 orders of magnitude smaller than that of the BSBL-EM and BSBL-BO algorithms \cite{zhang2013TSP:BlockSparseSBL}, while achieving an \gls{nmse} virtually identical to that of the oracle \gls{mmse} estimator.
+As shown in Figures \ref{fig:mainEval}b and \ref{fig:mainEval}c, the \gls{fbsbl} algorithm achieves an \gls{nmse} almost identical to that of the oracle estimator already after 3 iterations and over a wide range of \glspl{snr}.